-PILOT Health Tech NYC is an exciting new program which provides funding of up to $100,000 each to 10 innovative pilot projects to take place in New York City.
-The program seeks to partner early-stage healthcare technology companies ('innovators') with key NYC healthcare service organizations or individuals ('hosts'), including hospitals, physician clinics, payors, pharma companies, and nursing associations.
-Each pilot project will be focused on addressing defined needs of the healthcare industry and testing a technology prototype in a healthcare setting for a period of approximately 3-6 months.
+Now in its second year, Pilot Health Tech NYC is an exciting program that provides funding of $1 million to 10 or more innovative pilot projects to take place in New York City.
+The program seeks to partner early-stage health and healthcare technology companies ('innovators') with key NYC healthcare service organizations and stakeholders ('hosts'), including hospitals, physician clinics, payors, pharma companies, nursing associations, large employers, large retailers, disease foundations, and community health centers.
+Each pilot project will be focused on addressing defined needs of the healthcare industry and testing a technology prototype for a period of approximately 4-9 months.

-PILOT Health Tech NYC was developed by NYCEDC in partnership with leading health organizations Health 2.0, StartUp Health, and Blueprint Health.
+Pilot Health Tech NYC was developed by NYCEDC in partnership with the leading industry organization, Health 2.0.
 It is designed to leverage the city's large concentration of healthcare institutions and entrepreneurial companies, and position New York City as the nation's hub for healthcare technology.

 The program aims to:

-- Encourage the development and scaling of new technologies to improve clinical care while reducing costs
+- Encourage the development and scaling of new technologies to improve clinical care, reduce care costs, and boost consumer wellness

 - Assist early-stage technology companies in building long-lasting relationships with existing NYC healthcare stakeholders

-- Lay the groundwork for the creation of new businesses in NYC
+- Lay the groundwork for the creation and growth of new businesses in NYC

 Prizes & Perks